m-shayanshafi/Football-Analytics/readme.md

 We further use this prediction mechanism to estimate the expected Goal Value of the player.

-The model is built by combining features used to predict are obtained from the following papers:
+The model is built by combining features obtained from the following papers:

 1. [A network-based approach to evaluate the performance of football teams](http://ceur-ws.org/Vol-1970/paper-07.pdf)